Movatterモバイル変換

 Manufacturers' Championship

-The highest-placed two cars per powertrain manufacturer per race score points towards that manufacturer's position in the standings.
-The cars that do not score any points will not appear in the standings and the points will be allocated to the following Manufacturer's car eligible to score points.
-Points allocated for the driver obtaining the Pole Position and the Fastest Lap will not be counted.[94]
+The highest-placed two cars per powertrain manufacturer per race scored points towards that manufacturer's position in the standings.
+The cars that did not score any points did not appear in the standings and the points were allocated to the following Manufacturer's car eligible to score points.
+Points allocated for the driver obtaining the Pole Position and the Fastest Lap were not counted.[105]

 Pos.ManufacturerSAO